richardedden/Gannet2.0/README.md

 * [MATLAB](https://www.mathworks.com/products/matlab.html)

-## Bugs, Contributing, Queries
+## Bugs, Contributions, Queries

-For bug reporting, contribution requests and/or queries, please contact us at: [gabamrs@gmail.com](gabamrs@gmail.com).
+For bug reporting, contribution requests and/or queries, please contact us at: gabamrs@gmail.com

 ## Versioning

-Versioning is conducted on a module-specific basis using the style YYMMDD.
+Versioning is conducted on a module-specific basis using the style <YYMMDD>.
 That is, each Gannet module has its own release version.
-Minor bug fixes are not reflected in version updates.
+Major changes or additions of new functionalities are reflected in the version updates, while minor bug fixes are not.

 ## Authors